inflearn logo

 • Utilizing the practical whale address dashboard tool created by the instructor

-[Example] Whale Radar — An on-chain scanner that captures whale candidates in real time
+[Example] Whale Radar — An on-chain scanner that captures whale candidates in real-time

-In addition, we will cover the ability to independently find and interpret the wallet addresses of whales, who are the major players in the market.
+Additionally, we will cover the ability to independently find and interpret the wallet addresses of whales, who are the major players in the market.

 Part 4.
 Moving Forward – “Advanced Analysis” and “Living as an On-chain Analyst”